Hossy/syno-cpinstallsh/README.md

 After a DSM upgrade, the /opt softlink is lost as well as other customizations.
 This script restores them.

-NOTE: This needs to be run first after any DSN upgrade where you've lost /opt.
+NOTE: This needs to be run first after any DSM upgrade where you've lost /opt.

 Usage: